davepeyton/vertual_shopper/README.md

   - Used for delete confirmation.

 - **Search button**
-  - Are visually appealing and effect and fully functional.
+  - Are visually appealing, effective and fully functional.